unpoly/unpoly/src/unpoly/pages/failed-responses.md

 up.render({
   url: '/action',
   method: 'post',
   target: '.content',            // when submission succeeds update '.content'
   failTarget: 'form',            // when submission fails update the form
   scroll: 'auto',                // when submission succeeds use default scroll behavior
   failScroll: '.errors',         // when submission fails scroll to the error messages
   onRendered: () => { ... },     // when submission succeeds run this callback
-  onFailedRendered: () => { ... }, // when submission fails run this other callback
+  onFailRendered: () => { ... }, // when submission fails run this other callback
 })
 ```